kellytdunn/Distance-Calculator/README.md

 # Distance-Calculator
-Calculates distance between two coordinates provided as origin and destination points on a survey of travel behaviors.
-Uses Open Street Map API.
+Calculates distance along a street network between two coordinates provided as origin and destination points on a survey of travel behaviors.
+Uses Open Street Map API and assumes the mode of travel is walking.

 Takes as inputs a latitude and longitude of both an origin point and a destination point.